 Citizens of Singapore do not need a VISA to go to China, South Korea, North Korea, or the United States.

-Littering is a huge offence in Singapore.
+Littering is a huge offense in Singapore.
 If found littering small items, you will have to pay 300 SGD as a fine.

 Certain topics are out of bounds for discussion in the public, and you will land in trouble if you choose to speak about them, like criticizing the government.